 Next, the automation of a range of blue and white collar professions will begin to accelerate, leading to massive layoffs across a range of industries.
 By the mid-2030s, the chronically high levels of unemployment will force world governments to consider a modern New Deal, likely in the form of a Basic Income (BI).
 Learn more in our Future of Work series.

 Likewise, as the demands of the labour market change ever more regularly due to the growing automation of work, the need to retrain for new types of work and even entirely new industries will grow in step.
 This means individuals will become burdened with constantly growing levels of student loan debt just to keep their skills up to date with market demands.
 Obviously, such a scenario is unsustainable, and that's why Gen X governments will increasingly make higher education free for their citizens.

 Meanwhile, as the Boomers retire out of the workforce in droves (particularly in Western countries), they will retire into a public social security pension system that is set to become insolvent.
 Some Gen X governments will print money to cover the shortfall, whereas others will completely reform social security (likely reforming it into a BI system mentioned above).

-On the tech front, Gen X governments will see the release of the first true quantum computer (watch this fun description video).
+On the tech front, Gen X governments will see the release of the first true quantum computer.
 This is an innovation that will represent a true breakthrough in computing power, one that will process a range of massive database queries and complex simulations in minutes that would have otherwise taken years to complete.

 The downside is that this same processing power will also be used by enemy or criminal elements to crack any online password in existence—in other words, the online security systems that protect our financial, military, and government institutions will become obsolete nearly overnight.
 And until adequate quantum encryption is developed to counteract this quantum computing power, many sensitive services now offered online may be forced to temporarily close their online services.